Lightstreamer/helm-charts/charts/lightstreamer/README.md

 ### [adapters](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L3732)

 Optional.
 Map of Adapter Set configurations.
-Every key in the map defines a specific the configuration of an Adapter Set pluggable into Lightstreamer Server.
+Every key in the map defines a specific the configuration of an Adapter Set pluggable into the Lightstreamer Broker.

 **Default:**